TheRoccoB/web-monetization-unity-webgl/README.md

 This project is provided for free by [SIMMER.io](https://simmer.io), because we want you to be able to make money with your web games whether or not you use our platform.
 If you have a cool game to share, consider [uploading it](https://simmer.io) to our site!

+Requires Unity 2017.1 or later

 # Video Tutorial

 Probably the easiest way to learn this is to watch [our tutorial](https://youtu.be/ySjl7HlW7EA) on Youtube.

 # Getting the Package

-If you're viewing this on Github, you can get the latest release Unity Package in `Releases/`.
+If you're viewing this on Github, you can get the latest release Unity Package in [Releases](https://github.com/TheRoccoB/web-monetization-unity-webgl/tree/master/Releases).
 If you're on the Unity Asset Store, simply download and import the asset on your project.

 # Quickstart